-This policy and the supporting guidance PG505 - Supporting Children / young persons with Medical Conditions in School / DfE document "Supporting children / young persons at school with medical conditions" should be read together and aim to ensure that:
+This policy and the supporting guidance PG505 - Supporting Children/young persons with Medical Conditions in School/DfE document "Supporting children/young persons at school with medical conditions" should be read together and aim to ensure that:

-1. Children / young people, staff and parents / carers understand how our school will support children / young people with medical conditions.
+1. Children, staff and parents/carers understand how our school will support children with medical conditions.

-2. The whole school environment is inclusive and favourable to children and young people with medical conditions.
+2. The whole school environment is inclusive and favourable to children with medical conditions.
 This includes the physical environment, as well as social, sporting, and educational activities.